Top Las Vegas Trade Show & Convention Venues

 Large Venues

 The Las Vegas Convention Center is one of the largest venues within city limits.
-The center is 3.2 million square feet with 2 million square feet of exhibit space provided.
+The center is 4.6 million square feet with 2.5 million square feet of exhibit space provided.
 Additionally, the location offers 250,000 square feet of private meeting space.
-The center also provides 144 meeting rooms with the capacity to sit 20 to 2,500 people.
+The center also provides 225 meeting rooms with the capacity to sit 20 to 3,000 people.
 The location has also received the AIPC Gold Certification for organization practices, policies, and procedures.
 Furthermore, the venue hosts a number of shows per year including International Pizza Expo, International Wireless Communication Expo, Compass Conference, ToyFest West, ASD market Week, National Education Association, Digital Signage Expo, Nightclub and Bar Show, Travel Goods Show and Amusement Expo.
 The convention center is also within .5 miles of a number of hotels.
-These include the Westgate, Mardi Gras, Courtyard Marriot, Renaissance, Spring Hill Suites and Las Vegas Marriot.
-For more information on nearby hotels look here.
-Another added benefit is that the facility is located with 15 minutes of McCarran International Airport.
-Making it easy getting in and out of Vegas.
+For more information on nearby hotels click here.
+Another added benefit is that the facility is located with 15 minutes of McCarran International Airport, making it easy getting in and out of Vegas.

-The Sands Expo Convention Center is another large expo hall located in Vegas.
-With 2.25 million square feet of expo space and 5 exhibit halls, this venue encompasses a large space for conferences and shows.
-The Sands Expo Center is also part of a larger building space called the Venetian.
-The Venetian offers additional more non-conventional spaces such as pools, theaters and even a restaurant located within the vicinity.
-The Sands center also has meeting rooms and a ballroom.
-Some example shows at the Sands include, Shop Talks, AAOS, Adobe Summit, ISC International Security Summit, Discover, IFT, Vision Expo and Conference and the Global Gaming Expo.
+Previously known as the Sands Expo Convention Center, The Venetian is another large resort and meeting venue located in Las Vegas.
+With 2.25 million square feet of event space and 5 exhibit halls, this venue encompasses a large space for conferences and shows.
+The Venetian Resort is comprised of The Venetian Expo as well as The Venetian Convention and Expo Center.
+In addition to the 5 exhibit halls, the venue also offers a multitude of meeting spaces and ballrooms, as well as restaurants, nightclubs, and pools.
 The convention center also lies between a number of hotels.
-These include Mirage Resort and Casino, Encore at Wynn, Treasure Island Hotel and Casino, Holiday Inn, Venetian and Harrah’s.
-An added benefit of Sands is the locations close proximity to the airport for easy access to travel.
+These include Mirage Resort and Casino, Encore at Wynn, Treasure Island Hotel and Casino, Holiday Inn, and Harrah's.
+An added benefit of The Venetian is the location's close proximity to the airport for easy access to travel.

 The Mandalay Bay Exposition Center is another large exhibition center.
-With 2.1 square feet of exhibiting space, this location is massive.
-The Mandalay is broken down into 6 major halls that can be combined into one.
+With 2.1 million square feet of exhibiting space, this location is massive.
 The Mandalay offers unique features in comparison with other convention centers.
 These include a beach complete with sand, shark aquarium with walkthrough tube and aquatic meeting space.
 The location is also next to McCarran International Airport, being the major transportation hub in and out of Vegas.
 Furthermore, Mandalay Bay is within a 5-minute drive of the Vegas Strip and has numerous hotels around.
-Some example shows at the Mandalay include Oracle Communications Conference, Led Show, International Pool and Spa Expo, AIM Expo, Ten X Growth Conference, Solar Power International, Western Veterinarian Conference and more.
 An added bonus to the venue is that it doubles as a hotel.
 However, if you are just attending the show these hotels are nearby, Delano, Excalibur, Tropicana, Desert Rose, Staybridge and many more.
-With close proximity to the Airport and downtown Mandalay is a perfect venue for exhibiting.
+With close proximity to the airport and downtown Mandalay is a perfect venue for exhibiting.

 Caesars Palace

 First opened in 1966, Caesars Palace in Vegas remains nearly as iconic as the Roman Emperors who inspired its name.
 Centrally located on the Strip, the hotel features Corinthian columns, Classical gabled pediments, and world-famous fountains.
 Meeting facilities include 300,000 total square feet and a reception capacity of 5,260 individuals.
-Its theater can hold up to 5,555 audience members.
-It’s an elegant place for a trade show and a destination your attendees won’t soon forget.
+Its theater can hold more than 4,300 audience members.
+It's an elegant place for a trade show and a destination your attendees won't soon forget.

 Small Venues